en-wl/wordlist/README.md

-There are three ways to filter the database `by-line`, `by-group` and `by-cluster`.  `by-line` will only keep the lines that match the filter arguments.  `by-group` will instead keep the entrie group, which is useful if you want to then edit the groups and reintegrate into the larger scowl database.  `by-cluster` will instead keep the entrie cluster, which is useful to provide additional context.
+There are three ways to filter the database `by-line`, `by-group` and `by-cluster`.  `by-line` will only keep the lines that match the filter arguments.  `by-group` will instead keep the entire group, which is useful if you want to then edit the groups and reintegrate into the larger scowl database.  `by-cluster` will instead keep the entire cluster, which is useful to provide additional context.
 If you use the `by-cluster` option the `--show-clusters` option might be useful when exporting the database.
 For
 example: